 Is there a faster way to get it out of your system?

-There isn’t much you can do to speed up the amount of time it takes for weed to leave your system.
+There is not too much you can do to speed up the process that it takes for weed to leave your system.

-Once it’s entered your system, your body needs time to break it down.
+Once it has entered your system, your body needs time to break it down.
 Exercising, eating healthy, and staying hydrated may help, but not drastically.
+If you are an occasional user it is much easier to clean out your system than if you are a chronic user.